M-Humay/Restaurant-Web-/README.md

 # Restaurant Web Application
 Welcome to the Pizza Restaurant!
-This project is a fully responsive web application for a pizza restaurant built using HTML, CSS and JavaScript.
+This project is a fully responsive web application for a pizza restaurant built using HTML and CSS .
 The site offers a user-friendly interface where customers can explore our menu, make reservations and order online.

 # Features
 - Responsive Design: Makes the website look great on all devices, from desktops to mobile phones.